Frequently Asked Questions (FAQs)

-Does this service replace other Advice & Guidance (A&G) routes?
+Does the service replace other Advice & Guidance (A&G) routes?

-No – this service aims to provide Users with additional options providing for quicker and more efficient access to A&G. Pre-existing sources of A&G such as email and local referral systems will continue to be available.
+No, this service aims to provide users with additional options for quicker and more efficient access to advice and guidance.
+Pre-existing routes, such as email and local referral systems, will continue to be available.

 Which specialties can be accessed and during what hours of the day?

 The specialties available and the hours of operation are agreed upon by the Acute/Mental Health Trust/Hospital Teams and your local NHS commissioning organisation.